Massachusetts Court Records

 - Marriage licenses

 Massachusetts marriage certificates are documents issued by the state after a wedding, certifying that the couple is lawfully married.
 Marriage certificates are prima facie evidence of the legal union of a couple.
+To obtain a marriage certificate, one must provide at least one spouse's full name and other details needed to ensure record accuracy and legal validity.
 After the legal joining of the couple, the official must sign and complete the marriage license and return it to the city or county clerk where the couple obtained it.
 Massachusetts marriage certificates have no expiration date.
 However, marriage certificates become invalidated if the couple annuls the marriage or gets a divorce.

 Massachusetts marriage licenses are official documents that permit a couple to get married.
+A marriage license is required for a couple to legally marry in Massachusetts.
 Marriage records allow two people to be joined in matrimony.
 It is issued by an official government agency, usually at the office of the city or county clerk.
 In Massachusetts, residents can obtain marriage licenses from any city or town in the state, as the state does not restrict obtaining marriage licenses to where the couple resides.

 State law requires couples to obtain a marriage license before their wedding ceremony, as marriages conducted without obtaining a license are not binding.
 In Massachusetts, the city or county clerk will not issue marriage licenses, also referred to as notice of intention of marriage, to persons under the age of 18 years.
 There is a 3-day waiting period after applying for the marriage license.
-Massachusetts marriage license becomes invalid if the couple does not get married within 60 days.
+A Massachusetts marriage license becomes invalid if the couple does not marry within 60 days.
+In comparison, some other states allow marriage licenses to remain valid for up to a year.
 Per Section 24 of Massachusetts General Laws, persons under 18 cannot obtain marriage licenses.
 After the wedding ceremony, the officiant must sign and return the marriage license to the city or town clerk where the couple got the license.

 Are Massachusetts Marriage Records Public?

 Most Massachusetts marriage records are public records and available to the public.
-Per Massachusetts Public Records Law, codified in Section 10 of the Massachusetts General Laws, each person has the right to access public information, including the right to inspect, copy, or obtain copies of the records.
+Per Massachusetts Public Records Law, codified in Section 10 of the Massachusetts General Laws, each person has the right to access public information, including inspecting, copying, or obtaining copies of the records.
 However, some Massachusetts laws restrict some marriage records from public view.
-Marriage records restricted from the public occur when one partner birthed by unmarried parents has their original birth certificate restricted due to their unwed status.
+Access to certain marriage records is limited and may require proof of eligibility or legal authorization, especially for records involving sensitive circumstances.
+Marriage records restricted from the public occur when one partner born to unmarried parents has their original birth certificate restricted due to their unwed status.
 Also referred to as impounded marriage records, they are not open to the public.
 Massachusetts law restricts access to marriage records of persons born to unwed parents to:

 - Individuals named on the marriage record